Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble: Conventional T 2 T2 measurements

 In a conventional ESR experiment, the coherence time $T_2$ is measured by Hahn echo spectroscopy.
-A series of Hahn echo pulse sequences consisting of two pulses are performed, where the echo spacing $\tau$ is varied.
-The resulting echo is digitized and integrated.
-The echo area $A_\mathrm{echo}$ then decreases with the characteristic coherence time $T_2$ in a exponential fashion.
+A series of Hahn echo pulse sequences consisting of two pulses are performed, where the pulse spacing $\tau$ is varied.
+The resulting echo appearing $\tau$ after the refocussing pulse is digitized and integrated.
+The echo area $A_\mathrm{echo}$ then decreases with the characteristic coherence time $T_2$ in an exponential fashion.
+We use this experimental approach to determine the coherence time $T_2$.

-In Figure~\ref{T2Conventional}, we show conventional $T_2$ measurements of the spin ensembles in our sample.
-Panel (a) shows the integrated echo area of the first conventional echo of the data presented in the main text.
+In Figure~\ref{T2Conventional}, we show such conventional $T_2$ measurements of the spin ensembles in our sample.
+Panel (a) shows the integrated echo area of the first (conventional) echo of the data presented in Fig.\,\ref{fig:tau_var}\,(a).
 The exponential fit (solid line) results in $T_{2,\mathrm{conv.}} = \SI{2.37\pm 0.08}{ms}$.
 As this fit contains only a small number of points due to the limited $\tau$ resolution, we have performed an additional measurement for increased $\tau$, where we have only digitized the first echo.
-The evaluation of the $T_2$ time for this measurement in panel~(b) results in $T_{2,\mathrm{add.}} = \SI{2.46\pm 0.05}{ms}$, which is in agreement with the first measurement.
+The evaluation of the $T_2$ time for this measurement presented in panel~(b) results in $T_{2,\mathrm{add.}} = \SI{2.46\pm 0.05}{ms}$, which is in agreement with the first measurement.
 In panel~(c), we present the same measurement as in (b), with the magnetic field set to the resonance field of the $P_2$ dimer transition.
 Here, we extract a coherence time $T_{2,P_2} = \SI{4.67\pm 0.13}{ms}$.
 Panel~(d) shows the coherence time measurement of the P$_\mathrm{b0}$/P$_\mathrm{b1}$ defects with $T_{2,\mathrm{P}_\mathrm{b0}/\mathrm{P}_\mathrm{b1}} = \SI{22.6\pm1.6}{\mu s}$.